 The Columbia Facet 45 is no shrinking violet though, serving up a potent mix of light weight, 'kinetic lacing' and a woven, sock-fit upper.
 Distinctive and futuristic looks are married with a decent sole unit, providing plenty of grip as well as a surprising amount of rigidity.
 An in-house Outdry membrane aims to keep damp outside rather than in, aided by the breathable mesh upper and the judiciously-placed armoured panels that offer protection from passing rocks and general wear and tear, without compromising the airflow too much.

-Hoka One One vs Columbia Facet 45: Comfort and performance
+Hoka One One vs Columbia Facet 45 hiking boots: comfort and performance

 The key to both of these boots is comfort, so there's plenty of that on offer across the board, but the Columbia Facet 45 does really lay down a solid marker here.
 Not only does that sole unit deliver plushness and depth – aided by FluidFrame technology and a Techlite lightweight midsole - but also decent support for day hiking activities.